-|Comparison Laboratory Findings and Incident Rate of Renal Failure After On-pump and Off-pump Coronary Artery Bypass Graft|
+|Comparison of Laboratory Findings and Incidence Rate of Renal Failure With and Without Cardiopulmonary Bypass Machine After Coronary Artery Bypass Graft|

 |Zeinab Ghasemian Khojasteh1, Naser Khezerlou Agdam1, Sakineh Hadi1, Mohammadreza Taban Sadeghi1, Hossein Sate1, Raziyeh Parizad1,2|

 |1Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 3010 times

 Downloaded : 1382 times.

 |Full Text(PDF) | Related Articles|

-Material and Methods: This paper is a descriptive–comparative study on 60 patients undergoing Heart.
-Levels of urea, creatinine, sodium, potassium and urinary output were controlled and recorded in the first days, admission and ICU discharge.
-Data collection tool made checklist: the first part included demographic information and the second part was related to information on kidney function.
-The data were analyzed in SPSS version 21.
+Materials and Methods: In this descriptive–comparative survey, we selected the patients undergoing heart surgery.
+Levels of urea, creatinine, sodium, potassium and urinary output were controlled and recorded in the frst days of admission and ICU discharge.
+Data collection tool was a checklist, the frst part included demographic information and the second part was related to the information on kidney function.
+The data were analyzed using SPSS version 21.0.

-Results: Findings showed a statistically significant difference in terms of age and incidence of renal failure based on increased levels of urea and serum creatinine before and after coronary artery bypass graft (P<0.05).
-Findings also showed that renal failure significantly increased after coronary artery bypass graft based on levels of urea and serum creatinine (P<0.00) (P<0.00).
-No significant difference was found between the two surgery procedures (on-pump and off-pump) in terms of renal failure incidence (P>0.05).
+Results: The fndings of this study showed a statistically signifcant difference in terms of age and the incidence of renal failure based on the increased levels of urea and serum creatinine before and after CABG (P<0.05).
+Results of this study also showed that the incidence of renal failure signifcantly increased after CABG based on the levels of urea and serum creatinine (P<0.00).
+No considerable difference was observed between 2 surgery procedures (on-pump and off-pump) in terms of renal failure incidence (P>0.05).

 Cite By, Google Scholar